 As part of the reforms, drivers will also benefit from the new consumer protection measures, including the implementation of a regulation that prohibits the use of a driver’s credit rating in connection with auto insurance.

-The rate changes approved in the first quarter of 2011 become effective in the first quarter or later.
+The rate changes approved in the first quarter of 2012 take effect on the date indicated in the table below.

-The approved rate change shown for each insurance company is the average for that company based on all the consumers it insures.
-An individual consumer may experience a rate change that is either higher or lower than the average, depending on the vehicle insured, where he or she lives and other risk factors as well as choices made by the consumer on coverages purchased and deductible or liability limits.
-Also, as most consumers purchase annual policies, the rate change from the last renewal will also reflect any changes approved for the insurer in the last year.
+The approved rate change shown for each insurance company is the average for that company based on all the drivers it insures.
+An individual policyholder may experience a rate change that is either higher or lower than the average, depending on the vehicle insured, where he or she lives and other risk factors as well as choices made by the policyholder on coverages purchased and deductible or liability limits.
+Also, as most policyholders purchase annual policies, the rate change from the last renewal will also reflect any changes approved for the insurer in the last year.
 For more information about auto insurance, please review FSCO�s brochure Understanding Auto Insurance.